laurilehmijoki/tomcat7_rhel/README.md

     scp app.war webuser@superserver:/tmp/app.war
     ssh webuser@superserver "/opt/my-web-application/bin/deploy_with_tomcat_manager.sh /tmp/app.war"

+Note that if you deploy with Manager, make sure your application shuts down correctly when Tomcat calls the `ServletContextListener#contextDestroyed` method, otherwise you will eventually experience out-of-memory errors.

-#####  You can also use parallel deployment feature of tomcat (http://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Parallel_deployment)
+#####  You can also use the parallel deployment feature of Tomcat (http://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Parallel_deployment)

     scp app.war webuser@superserver:/tmp/app.war
     ssh webuser@superserver "/opt/my-web-application/bin/deploy_with_tomcat_manager.sh /tmp/app.war 1.2"

-This starts a new version (1.2) of application in same contextpath as old one, without shutting down the old version, meaning that new sessions (and requests) will go to new instance, while existing sessions stay in old version of application.
+The above example starts a new version (1.2) of application in the same context path as the old one, without shutting down the old version, meaning that new sessions (and requests) will go to the new instance, while existing sessions stay in the old version of application.
-This also results in zero downtime of your application.
+This results in zero downtime for your application.

-You can list running applications and their versions:
+You can list the running applications and their versions:

 	ssh webuser@superserver "/opt/my-web-application/bin/list-applications.sh"

-And undeploy old version of application:
+And undeploy an old version of the application:

 	ssh webuser@superserver "/opt/my-web-application/bin/undeploy_with_tomcat_manager.sh 1.1"

-NOTE. if you deploy with Manager, make sure your application shuts down correctly when Tomcat calls the `ServletContextListener#contextDestroyed` method, otherwise you will experience OOMs and other strange phenomenoms.

 ### Run smoke test on the application

     ssh webuser@superserver "/opt/my-web-application/bin/run_smoke_test.sh"

 ## Known problems